-Citizens are struggling with the high cost of health care and gaps in insurance coverage, and many national lenders market health care credit cards and installment loans as a way for people to pay for their medical bills.
-These forms of credit are sometimes aggressively marketed by patients' medical clinics, dental clinics, chiropractic offices, or other providers.
+Citizens are struggling with the high cost of health care and gaps in insurance coverage, and many national lenders market health care credit cards as a way for people to pay for their medical bills.
+These credit cards are sometimes aggressively marketed by patients' medical clinics, dental clinics, chiropractic offices, or other providers.
 While these credit cards may sound enticing at first, if a patient doesn't follow all the rules in the fine print, the patient may face interest rates of up to 29.99 percent on their health care bills and late fees of \$30 or more.
 The Office of Minnesota Attorney General Keith Ellison offers these guidelines to citizens to avoid the pitfalls of health care credit cards.

-Some Providers Aggressively Promote Health Care Credit Cards to Make More Money
+Some Clinics Aggressively Promote Health Care Credit Cards to Make More Money